sensingtheforest/sensingtheforest.github.io/src/seminars.md

 Many thanks for your interest in the seminar series.
 The first edition of the seminar series concluded with great success.
 We had a total of 275 registered attendees.
 You can:
 :fire: Download the [poster of the seminar series](/assets/images/seminars/Sensing-the-Forest-Online-Seminar-Talks.jpg) :fire:
 :fire: Watch the [video presentations playlist](https://youtu.be/ybcRIX_kR8I?list=PLoMU4dVZn5UPXOKGwu9AxdXYPorWwrM2e) :fire:
+:fire: Read the [interviews with the seminar speakers](/tags/seminar-series/) :fire:
-:fire: Leave comments / give likes to our [blog posts](/blog) and to our [Sensing the Forest YouTube channel](https://www.youtube.com/@sensingtheforest) :fire:
+:fire: Leave comments / give likes to our [blog posts](/blog) & [Sensing the Forest YouTube channel](https://www.youtube.com/@sensingtheforest) :fire:
 :fire: [Subscribe to our announce mailing list](https://groups.google.com/g/sensingtheforest-announce) (Ask to join the group) :fire:
 <!-- * Provide us [feedback](https://de-montfort.onlinesurveys.ac.uk/sensing-the-forest-seminar-series-feedback). -->